geohackweek/vector/_episodes/06-geopandas-advanced.md

 ## Other resources, tools, and overlap with other tutorials
 * Advanced vector geospatial analytics
   * Go over all the analytics that have been wrapped into GeoPandas, including [Geometric Manipulations](http://geopandas.org/geometric_manipulations.html), [Set-Operations with Overlay](http://geopandas.org/set_operations.html), [Aggregation with Dissolve](http://geopandas.org/aggregation_with_dissolve.html) and [Merging Data](http://geopandas.org/aggregation_with_dissolve.html)
-  * Use [PySAL](http://pysal.org), the Python Spatial Analysis Library!
-It's in the conda environment (version 1.14.4).
+  * Take a look at [PySAL](http://pysal.org), the Python Spatial Analysis Library.
+It's in the conda environment.
 This is a powerful, multi-faceted package.
-But watch out for the current transition from "version 1" to "version 2".
 * Visualizations
   * [GeoPlot](https://residentmario.github.io/geoplot/index.html) makes it easy to generate a variety of useful plots from GeoDataFrames.
-It's available in the conda environment.
 [Here is a gallery of GeoPlot plots from GeoPandas](http://geopandas.org/gallery/plotting_with_geoplot.html)
   * More spatial visualization options are coming in the [Visualization tutorial](https://geohackweek.github.io/visualization/).
 Stay tuned, or look it up now.
 The mapping packages it'll cover include [cartopy](https://scitools.org.uk/cartopy/docs/latest/), [GeoViews](http://geoviews.org/) and [Folium](http://python-visualization.github.io/folium/) (we only covered a small subset of Folium capabilities, just to give you a taste)
-  * See the [Python mapping libraries tour](https://github.com/oceanhackweek/ohw2018_tutorials/tree/master/day3/geospatial_and_mapping_tools) from OceanHackWeek 2018.
 * Overlap with raster processing
   * We illustrated `rasterstats` and [rasterio](https://rasterio.readthedocs.io/en/latest/). `rasterio` will be a pretty important component of your raster handling and manipulation toolbox.
 And it interacts with the GeoJSON-like objects we've examined; for example, see its [features module](https://rasterio.readthedocs.io/en/latest/topics/features.html).
   * [regionmask](https://regionmask.readthedocs.io/) works nicely with GeoDataFrames to support gridded operations, including ones in `xarray` that you'll see in the [nDarrays tutorial](https://geohackweek.github.io/nDarrays/)